 The development of his game-raising took many twists and turns over the years.
 Through laws and policies about raising wildlife, getting laws passed so deer could be raised like cattle or other livestock, through selling and distributing game to simply allowing customers to come out and pick what they wanted, and on and on.
 However, a new chapter will be opening on the farm soon.
 He’s preparing to get some of his property designated as a game reserve, and have visitors come to hunt on his land.
 I think the prospect will provide a challenge for the hunters…there is a lot of land, and plenty of places for the game to hide.

 One story Logan told me stuck with me for a long time.
 When I heard it, I felt angry and wanted to go talk to the offenders.
 Evidently, trespassers came onto his property and killed some of the Axis deer as well as some bucks.
 In the back of my mind, I recalled the story airing on the news and have included that link for you.
-However, since that time, the perpetrators have been apprehended and are still waiting for their day in court in the Logan County jail.
-Federal investigators got involved because there was more than this single incident.
+However, since that time, the perpetrators have been apprehended and are still waiting for their day in court in the Logan County jail, Brisbane criminal lawyers got involved because there was more than this single incident.
 The time and patience put into his breeding was greatly set back, but there is enough evidence to hold them over for trial and justice may be served in the end.

 I think I’d like to end this post with a couple of thoughts.
 First, Jerry Logan’s life seems to be a bit like the “Curious Case of Benjamin Button” story in that he seems to get more “alive,” or age backwards as time moves along.
 With his renewed heart, a new mission, and many more plans, Jerry Logan has the essence of someone who is satisfied with where they are and what they are doing.
 In fact, I would venture to say he loves what he is doing on Honey Hill Farm.